Noiredd/PEGAS/docs/tutorial.md

 One unique thing about sequence is that it controls the lift-off too.
 You **need to** have an entry at time zero that releases the launch clamps.

-\* - this hasn't yet been tested.

 ##### Note about delegate events
-If like to organize your code into boot files with vehicle configs and mission scripts with target parameters, you will run into a problem that's well explained in [this section](https://ksp-kos.github.io/KOS_DOC/structures/misc/kosdelegate.html#attribute:KOSDELEGATE:ISDEAD) of kOS documentation.
+If you like to organize your code into boot files with vehicle configs and mission scripts with target parameters, you will run into a problem that's well explained in [this section](https://ksp-kos.github.io/KOS_DOC/structures/misc/kosdelegate.html#attribute:KOSDELEGATE:ISDEAD) of kOS documentation.
 In short, a delegate only lives as long as the script that it comes from.
 After you've dropped out of that script, the delegate is "dead" (`KOSDelegate:ISDEAD`) and any attempt to call it will **error out** the kOS interpreter.
 This means you should define all delegates you want to execute via `sequence` in the same script that starts PEGAS (`RUN pegas.`).